Tudor City: Construction and opening

 Haddon Hall, Hardwicke Hall, and Hatfield House on East 41st Street all opened on January 1, 1929, and were 60 percent rented within six weeks.
 Woodstock Tower on 320 East 42nd Street was completed in 1929; at 23 stories, it was the tallest apartment building in New York City at the time.
 It was followed soon afterward by the opening of Essex House.
 The French Company filed plans for Windsor Tower, on the east side of Prospect Place between 40th and 41st Streets, in January 1929.
 This was followed in February by plans for a 53-story hotel just to the west, although plans for that tower were abandoned because of the French Company's inability to acquire the row house at 8 Prospect Place, whose owner wanted $250,000 for the property.
 The French Company also remodeled one of the houses on 43rd Street and converted it into a kindergarten in October 1929.
 Windsor Tower opened on January 1, 1930, and was the eleventh (Note: Windsor Tower was the ninth structure to be finished if Haddon Hall, Hartwicke Hall, and Hatfield House are considered a single structure.) structure in the complex to be completed.
 The French Company opened an indoor golf course at the base of Windsor Tower in March 1930.
 The last of the original Tudor City buildings to be completed was the Hotel Tudor, which opened in late 1930 and was 70 percent rented upon its completion.
+The Times described the project as one of several high-rise developments that were "radically changing the old-time conditions" along East 42nd Street, along with the Chanin Building, Chrysler Building, Daily News Building, and Lincoln Building.